RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   The descriptions and irish names for the flowers were gotten from [irishwildflowers.ie](https://www.irishwildflowers.ie/) and [Wikipedia](https://www.wikipedia.org/).
 -   All other content, unless states so, was written by the developer.
+-   The develper is not responsible for the copyright of the images added by users.

 ### Media